joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7030103/2026/02/07/alperen-sengun-apologizes-sexist-comment-rockets-nba/

 **Ilia Malinin dazzles in Olympic debut, but invincibility?
 Not quite yet**\
-`Expect a more locked-in version of Malinin on Sunday as he makes a run at gold and becoming the breakout star of these Games.`\
+`Expect a more locked-in version of Malinin on Sunday as he makes a run at gold and becoming the breakout star of the Games.`\
 https://nytimes.com/athletic/7029461/2026/02/07/olympics-ilia-malinin-figure-skating-usa/

 **Japan’s Leader Makes a Bold Election Bet.
 Here’s What to Know.**\